COP26: World leaders pledge to end deforestation by 2030 | DW | 01.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-More than 100 world leaders, including some who have been criticized for their environmental policies such as Brazil's Jair Bolsonaro, have backed the agreement at the climate conference.
+More than 100 world leaders, including Brazil's Jair Bolsonaro, have backed the deal at the climate summit.
+Activists say it greenlights "another decade of deforestation."

 Leaders of more than 100 countries pledged late Monday to stop and reverse deforestation and land degradation by the end of the decade, according to the COP26 chair the United Kingdom.